karolprofic/karolprofic/README.md

 ## Hi 👋

-My name is Karol I am a student at the Lodz University of Technology.
-I am interested in web development in particular the Back-end.
-I have the most experience using Ptyhon with Flask or Django on the Back-end side and React on the Front-end side.
-I am also interested in creating computer games mostly with Unreal Engine or Unity and WordPress theme development.
+My name is Karol, I am a student at the Łódź University of Technology.
+I am interested in web development, in particular the Back-end.
+I have the most experience using Python with Flask or Django on the Back-end side and React on the Front-end side.
+Not only that, but I am also interested in creating computer games, mostly with Unreal Engine or Unity and WordPress theme development.

 ## Languages: